Benefit cap: Reform UK

+In 2025, Reform UK leader Nigel Farage supported lifting the two-child benefit cap, stating that "for lower paid workers this actually makes having children just a little bit easier for them".

+In January 2026, Farage expressed concern that lifting the cap would "benefit huge numbers of foreign-born people".

+In February 2026, Robert Jenrick stated that if Reform UK were to take power, they would reintroduce the two-child benefit cap.

 Public opinion

 Opinion polling at the time of the benefit cap's introduction showed strong support for the policy.
 A poll carried out in July 2013 showed that 73% supported the policy and only 12% opposed the policy.

 Impact

 Concern was expressed that the 2016 reduction in the cap would seriously increase poverty and homelessness among affected families and would affect over 300,000 children.
 Research by the Chartered Institute of Housing (CIH) indicated that the number of families affected would be higher than the government expected and warned that continuing the policy would make Theresa May’s promise of a “society fairer for families” harder to achieve.
 Terrie Alafat of the CIH feared that many families could face poverty following a redundancy or ill health.
 She said: “This could have a severe impact on these families, make housing in large sections of the country unaffordable and risk worsening what is already a growing homelessness problem”.
 Imran Hussain of the Child Poverty Action Group said: “A lower benefit cap is crueller and more damaging for children".
 Once the reduction had come into force, fears were expressed that children's life chances would be affected.

 When the benefit cap was introduced in 2013, the coalition government predicted that it would reduce public expenditure by £225 million by April 2015.
 Half of those affected by the benefit cap between 2013 and 2016 lived in London where rents are 61% higher than the national average.
 Research by the housing charity Shelter in 2015 indicated that the reduction of the benefit cap in 2016 could affect at least 100,000 households, primarily in Southern England, and the charity expressed concerns that those affected might be subjected to homelessness and poverty.
 In 2017, the UK Council for Psychotherapy said that benefit cuts and sanctions were "having a toxic impact on mental health".
 Rates of severe anxiety and depression among unemployed people increased from 10.1% in June 2013 to 15.2% in March 2017.
 In the general population, the increase was from 3.4% to 4.1%.